raiden-network/spec/messaging.rst

 Invariants
 ^^^^^^^^^^

+- Only valid if all of the following hold:
+  - There is a channel which matches the given :term:`chain_id`, :term:`token_network`, and :term:`channel_identifier`.
+  - The corresponding channel is in the open state.
-- Only valid if the :term:`transferred amount` is larger than the previous value and it increased by an amount smaller than the participant's current :term:`capacity`.
+  - The :term:`transferred amount` is larger than the previous value and it increased by an amount smaller or equal to the participant's current :term:`capacity`.
+  - The :term:`nonce` is increased by one in respect to the previous :term:`balance proof`
+  - The :term:`locksroot` didn't change
+  - The :term:`locked_amount` didn't change

 Fields
 ^^^^^^